Loading...

 Privacy & logging

-PIA has demonstrated its no-logs claims through audits and real-world court cases.
-However, its US ownership means users must weigh legal jurisdiction alongside technical assurances.
+PIA has supported its no-logs claims through audits and real-world legal proceedings.
+However, its US ownership means users should weigh legal jurisdiction alongside technical assurances—especially for higher-risk threat models.

 Security